thinkcompany/think_dev-standards/content/javascript/general-authoring/index.md

 ## Comparison Operators & Equality

 Use `===` and `!==` over `==` and `!=`.
-Conditional statements such as the `if` statement evaulate their expression using coercion with the `ToBoolean` abstract method and always follow these simple rules:
+Conditional statements such as the `if` statement evaluate their expression using coercion with the `ToBoolean` abstract method and always follow these simple rules:

 + **Objects** evaluate to **true**
 + **Undefined** evaluates to **false**